nautobot/nautobot-app-version-control/README.md

 invoke start
 ```

-> `invoke load-data` can take up to 30 min to run and it will generate many Warning messages, these messages can be ignored.
+> `invoke load-data` can take up to 30 min to run and it will generate many warning messages which may be safely ignored.

-After few min, Nautobot will be available at `http://0.0.0.0:8080`
+After a few minutes, Nautobot will be available at `http://0.0.0.0:8080`

 You can connect with either of these 2 accounts:

 * Login `admin` / Password `admin`
 * Login `demo` / Password `nautobot`

-Run the following commands to Reset the Local environment and load the sample dataset again:
+Run the following commands to reset the local environment and load the sample dataset again:

 ```
 invoke stop